Lecturer's Précis - Thorndike (1977)

 (16) to cultivate the island's central region.
 (17) Therefore, the farmers

-(20) The procanal association brought the construction idea to a vote.
-(21) All
+association brought the construction idea to a vote.
+(21) All the islanders

-the islanders voted.
+voted.
 (22) The majority voted in favour of construction.
-(23)
+(23) The senate,

-The senate, however, decided that (24) the farmers' proposed canal was
+however, decided that (24) the farmers' proposed canal was ecologically unsound.

-because of the failure of the canal project.
-(34) Civil war appeared
+failure of the canal project.
+(34) Civil war appeared inevitable."

 Variant 4 - "Descriptive": "Circle Island is located in the middle of the